slifin/breeze/README.md

 ### Keep adding context to what your code does

-You may be skipping good opportunities for variable names by using if statements, in a typical if statement variable names appear redundant, drop the if statement and bring back meaningful variable names.
+You may be skipping good opportunities for variable names by using if statements, in a typical if statement variable names appear redundant, drop the if statement and variable names appear natural again.

  <p align="right">❌☹️</p>